 In the above example, the company has introduced a new feature in its app.
 The animation shows what the feature is about and how it can help the user.
 As you can imagine, the information has been portrayed in an interesting and simple manner.

 Animated GIFs will make the job of making the announcement much easier.
 Additionally, it can also be your helping hand to showcase boring information.

 Rather than displaying information that is not attractive to the reader, you can use animation to bring your work to life.
 Since you are announcing something new, you can also help explain how to use it properly.

 Conclusion on how to use Memes and GIFs in an Email Campaign

 In summary, it is essential to use GIFs to promote your brand to the best of your abilities.
 You should always remember that less is more before using memes and gifs in an email campaign.
 This means that one GIF per email should be enough.
 Additionally, you can also use a few words with the GIFs and memes to ensure that the information is perceived according to your vision.

 Also, the essential piece of information is to stay relevant.
-Otherwise, you will risk getting reported as spam and unsubscribed from.
+Otherwise, you will risk getting reported as spam and your list unsubscribed from.